simplymemes/crunchyroll-dl/README.md

 ` `--vilos` fetch the videos/subtitles from the Crunchyroll web page. will not work with the unblocked option.

 **Downloading with Softsubs**
-- `--subLangs` which subtitle languages to download. if omitted, will present a list to select from. same options as below for the languages
+- `--language` (same as above) which subtitle languages to download. if omitted, will present a list to select from. same options as below for the languages
   - can be set to `none` to download no subs
 - `--mux` whether to mux the subtitles into the video. if set to `false`, a temporary directory with the subtitles and media files is left in the current directory.
+- `--subsOnly` download only the subs, and no video
 - `--tmpDir` where to put the media and subtitle files before muxing

 **Help**